 Only whitelisted pools are eligible for rewards.
 Of the rewards pool, the program initially started with 8 pools: 6 “large cap” and 2 “mid cap” pools.
 (Large cap pools receive 100,000-200,000 BNT per week, while Mid cap pools receive 10,000-20,000 BNT per week.)

 Large caps: ETH,WBTC,USDT,USDC,DAI,LINK

-REN YFI AAVE & SNX were picked as additional four new mid cap pools for LM rewards.
+REN YFI AAVE & SNX have since been added as additional mid cap pools for LM rewards.

 Voting for new tokens to be added to the BNT liquidity mining rewards program is subject to the community and the BancorDAO.